AlanLuSun/AlanLuSun.github.io/_pages/about.md

 Professional Activity
 ===
 **Journal Services:**
-Served to review the manuscripts of Neural Processing Letters, IEEE/CAA Journal of Automatica Sinica.
+Served to review the manuscripts of Neural Processing Letters, IEEE/CAA Journal of Automatica Sinica, Journal of Visual Communication and Image Representation.

 ---
 **Conference Services:**